aleCombi/ChenSignatures.jl/README.md

-Here is the concise `README.md` for `Chen.jl`, styled after the Hedgehog example.

 # Chen

 **Chen** is a high-performance Julia library for computing path signatures and log-signatures, foundational tools in Rough Path Theory and modern time-series analysis.